cheapstaking/Windows-CardanoCLI-PoSH/README.md

 - Register your Stake Address with the blockchain
 - Delegate to Stake Pool
 - Send Funds from CLI Addresses to other wallet types
-- Claim rewards from CLI stake address & send to daedalus (coming soon)
+- Claim rewards from CLI stake address & send to daedalus

 > **NEVER** give out your payment.skey or
 > payment.vkey to anyone, as these are used